 If you try out a social media platform and you just can’t get the hang of it, don’t worry.
 It’s better to invest your time producing high-quality content to share on a network you know how to use than to waste time and energy figuring out how to market a small business using a platform you can’t wrap your head around.

 Once you’ve decided which social media platforms to use, it’s time to set up your social media for small business accounts.
 One thing that can be incredibly helpful is using a social media management tool you can use to manage several social media accounts at once–such as HootSuite or Buffer.
-These tools make social media marketing for small businesses so much more convenient, because you can use them to schedule posts and post to multiple platforms without needing to log in to separate accounts and manually post to each one.
+These tools make social media and small business marketing so much more convenient, because you can use them to schedule posts and post to multiple platforms without needing to log in to separate accounts and manually post to each one.

 Your username, handle or business page should be named after your brand or business name to make it easy to find.
 You can use your logo or your professional headshot as your profile picture.